computersarecool/willynolan.com/_posts/research/2017-04-12-infrared-communication.md

 sections:
   -
+    - p: 'At some point in time (probably in the 1980s) my parents acquired a complete Yamaha soundsystem.
+Although I loved the music, ever since I can remember, my favorite part was the tower of devices was the Yamaha MRX-70 learning capable remote (pictured in the first image of this post).'

-    - p: 'Infrared (IR) communication is one of the lowest-cost ways to control electronics.
+    - p: 'It is massive, about six inches long, and one of the rare remotes designed to be held in "landscape" orientation.'

+    - p: 'When single disc CDs players the size of car tires began to dissapear my parents decided to get rid of the system but I kept the remote wondering if one day I would be able to use it for something else.'

-Additionally, a Raspberry Pi is one of the cheapest ways to explore electronics.'
+    - p: 'This project focused on using a Raspberry Pi to allow the MRX-70 remote to control modern electronic devices.'

+    - figure:
+        type: figure
+        content:
+          -
+            caption: Yamaha MRX-70 Remote Control
+            src: /assets/media/research/infrared-communication/remote.jpg
+            alt: Yamaha MRX-70 Remote Control
+        width: 1280
+        height: 719

+  -
     - p: 'The Raspberry Pi microcomputer has built-in support for IR communication in the form of
 <a href="https://learn.adafruit.com/using-an-ir-remote-with-a-raspberry-pi-media-center/lirc"><abbr>LIRC</abbr></a> which
 stands for Linux Infrared Remote Control.'

-    - p: 'However, for anybody that wants to interact with infrared communication directly (e.g. by using a Python program), there are not many options.'

-    - p: 'LIRC has a specific, targeted focus and is not ideal for general IR control of electronics.'
+    - p: 'However, for anybody that wants to interact with infrared communication directly (e.g. by using a computer program), there are not many options.
+LIRC has a specific, targeted focus and is not ideal for general IR control of electronics.'

-    - p: 'This research set out to make direct IR communication using a Raspberry Pi and Python easier.'
+    - p: This research set out to make direct IR communication using a Raspberry Pi and Python easier.

   -
     - p: 'There are a variety of infrared protocols in existence.
 A commonly used one is the <a href="https://techdocs.altium.com/display/FPGA/NEC+Infrared+Transmission+Protocol">
 NEC Infrared Transmission Protocol</a>.'

-    - p: 'This protocol is robust and a good place to start for anybody interested in learning how IR communication works.'
+    - p: This protocol is robust and a good place to start for anybody interested in learning how IR communication works.

     - p: 'A complete message (sent when a button is pressed) in the NEC protocol consists of the following (in order):'